-I. Examinations (5 quizzes at 12% each; 20% final exam) 67%
+I. Examinations (5 quizzes at 10% each; 17% final exam) 67%

 II.
-Assignments (5-7) 33%
+Assignments 33%

 Total 100%

 ASSIGNMENTS: No assignments/handouts will be given out after the class session in which they were distributed, unless previous arrangements had been made.
-All written work will be collected at the beginning of class on the day it is due (or by another specified date and time).
+All written work will be collected at the beginning of class on the night that it is due (or by another specified date and time).
 No late work will be graded for credit.
 All work due on the day of an excused absence is still expected to be turned in on time, unless previous arrangements have been made.
 Each student is expected to submit his/her own work, including calculations and computer assignments (refer to the section in the College Handbook on Academic Dishonesty).
-Minimum requirements for passing course include: completion of 80% of all written work, and passing grades on at least two-thirds of the exams (including the final exam).
+Minimum requirements for passing course include: completion of 80% of all written work, and passing grades on at least two-thirds of the quizzes (including the final exam).

-EXPECTATIONS: For student success, expectations include: coming prepared to all classes, staying up-to-date by studying all assignments and practicing with SPSS on campus (this equates to at least 5-6 hours of out-of-class time between each class session, with additional time for studying before each exam), turning in all assignments on-time, and seeking help and asking questions as soon as problems arise.
+EXPECTATIONS: For student success, expectations include: coming prepared to all classes, staying up-to-date by studying all assignments and practicing with SPSS outside of class (this equates to at least 5-6 hours of out-of-class time between each class session, with additional time for studying before each exam), turning in all assignments on-time, and seeking help and asking questions as soon as problems arise.
 SPSS practice involves creating data files, redoing class analyses and those in the text and experimenting with other options.
-Unfortunately, SPSS is only available on-campus.

 TECHNOLOGY: There is a computer component to this course.
 Students will be learning and using statistical software (SPSS) to organize and analyze data.
 Specific computer assignments will be required throughout the semester.
 Support will be provided for instruction on running the associated software.
 Students are encouraged to use computers (either in one of the campus computer labs or one's personal computer) to enhance the quality of their written assignments.
 Students are also encouraged to obtain on-campus email accounts and to frequently check their email.
 Announcements and reminders may be distributed via email to the class at various times throughout the semester.
 Occasionally in class, references to web sites will be made.
 Therefore, students should be familiar with how to use the Internet.
-Class notes and handouts will be uploaded in a timely fashion on the class web site: http://web.cortland.edu/hendrick/exs511.htm Students will need to supply a flash drive (recommended, however U: drive space is available as well) and bring SUNY Cortland ID to class in order to print in the computer lab.
+Students will need to supply a flash drive (recommended, however space is available on Google Docs as well) and bring SUNY Cortland ID to class in order to print in the computer lab.

 ACADEMIC INTEGRITY: The College is an academic community, which values academic integrity and takes seriously its responsibility for upholding academic honesty.
 All members of the academic community have an obligation to uphold high intellectual and ethical standards.
-For more information on academic integrity and how academic dishonesty can occur, please refer to the College Handbook, the College Catalog, the Code of Student Conduct and Related Policies, the following web site http://www.cortland.edu/copyright/ or ask your instructor.
+For more information on academic integrity and how academic dishonesty can occur, please ask your instructor and/or refer to the College Handbook (Chapter 340), Code of Student Conduct and Related Policies, and the following web site http://www2.cortland.edu/departments/english/wrc/students/integrity.dot.
 All work submitted for this class must be each student's own work.
 Any work submitted (in part or whole) that is not unique will be considered plagiarized and will be treated as such per academic policy.
 This includes, but is not limited to, material retrieved from references; therefore proper documentation of cited material (using quotation marks with associated page numbers) in APA is a must!